surajp/cli-files-plugin/messages/file.export.md

 # flags.ext-col-name.description

 Name of the column in the csv file containing the file extension.
+The column may contain just the extension (eg: pdf, jpeg, etc.) or filename including extension (eg: AnnualReport.pdf).
 If specified, the downloaded file will be named <fileid>.<extension>.
 If not, it will just be named <file id>